-Spirit has 627 cabins (424 ocean view and 203 inside) in five categories -- one Presidential Suite, Suites (including 18 with newly fitted balconies), Deluxe, Inside and Outside (which include 21 single cabins) spread across eight decks.
+Spirit has 627 cabins (424 ocean view and 203 inside) in five categories, which are spread across eight decks -- Inside and Outside (which include 21 single cabins), Deluxe, Suites (including 18 with balconies fitted during the 2013/2014 refurbishment) and one Presidential Suite.
 With the majority of standard cabins being the same size, prices are graded according to the position on the ship.

 The colour palette throughout all cabins is easy on the eye, with muted shades of cream, brown and orange combined with light wood that give a sense of space.